cshannon-mdsol/IS601_mini_project_1/Chris/gitCommandsAndTerminology.md

 •   **Commit**

 A commit is essentially a save.
 When you do work in Git and then commit, you’re saving your work along with a record of what was changed and by who.
 You can also write comments on commits to pass along information about your changes.

+•   **Merge**

+A merge is when you bring two branches back together and combine the work done in one or both of the branches.